top of page

 If there was only one museum to associate with the Italian Renaissance, it would be the Uffizi Gallery in Florence.

-And if there are two names to remember with the Uffizi, it would be Medici and Vasari.
+And if there are two names to associate with the Uffizi, it would be Medici and Vasari.
 Cosimo Medici made his fortune in Florence at the turn of the 15th century, and his family dominated the city’s politics and culture for the next 3 centuries.
-As one of the largest banking families in Europe, they patronized most of the philosophers and artists that created our idea of the Renaissance, and the Uffizi now contains their fabled collection of art.
+As one of the largest banking families in Europe, the Medici patronized most of the philosophers and artists that created our idea of the Renaissance.
+Once the Medici home, the Uffizi palace still contains their fabled collection of art.

 The building itself is just one of the many buildings across Florence that the Medici funded.